Mheek-frosh/rexipay-website/README.md

 ---

-Made with ❤️ by Rexipay Team
+Made with ❤️ by Michael Ussidamen for Rexipay Team